raffe1234/mypicsdb3/README.md

 Multiple words use AND semantics: every word must occur somewhere in the same picture's search document, but the words may come from different fields.
-For example, `fujifilm göteborg sommar` can match a camera make, a city and a keyword on one picture.
+For example, `fujifilm london summer` can match a camera make, a city and a keyword on one picture.
 Search does not currently implement phrase search, fuzzy matching or prefix completion.